New Zealand Wildlife | Our Top 14 NZ Animals

 Tui are treasured by New Zealanders and many try to lure them into the garden with bird feed and sugar water during the winter months.
 They are prime pollinators for many of our native plants and trees and they mainly dine on nectar fruit and small insects.

-As we’ve already alluded to, these birds have a reputation for being raucous residents!
+As we’ve already alluded to, these New Zealand birds have a reputation for being raucous residents!
 They have an unusual call with some notes registering too high for the human ear to hear.
 They’re not shy and possess two voice boxes, enabling them to perform a wide array of vocalisations.
 They’ve been known to mimic other birds, and to even impersonate human speech!
 Tui are also great mimics and Māori prized them for their ability to imitate things, keeping them in cages to welcome people onto the marae (the hub of the Māori community).
 One fast food loving flyer even learnt the Pizza Hut jingle!

 We thought we’d save one of the best till last.
 The only reptile listed here in our insight into New Zealand wildlife, Tuatara are the last survivors of a type of reptile that thrived during the age of the dinosaurs.
 All species except the Tuatara declined and eventually became extinct about 60 million years ago, meaning that the Tuatara has been around for almost 200 million years!
 These unique creatures can grow up to half a metre in length and the males showcase a distinctive crest of spines down their backs which are used to attract females and to assert dominance over other males.